JLask0/Kalkulator/calculator/README.md

 In the project directory, you can run:

 ### `npm install`
-You have to install node modules to run app
+Install node modules necessary to run app

 ### `npm start`